-Doug Overall, chaplain & bereavement coordinator for Compassus, in Prescott Valley, Ariz., explains how to nurture veterans.
+Doug Overall, chaplain & bereavement coordinator for Compassus, in Prescott Valley, Arizona, explains how to nurture veterans in Hospice care.

 The Japanese attack on Pearl Harbor, Hawaii, in 1941 stunned virtually everyone in the U.S. military.

 Japan’s carrier-launched bombers found Pearl Harbor totally unprepared.
-President Franklin Roosevelt quickly addressed Congress to ask for a declaration of war for this event, “Dec.
+President Franklin Roosevelt quickly addressed Congress to ask for a declaration of war on, “Dec.
 7, 1941 — a date which will live in infamy.”

 For men and women who served in our Armed Forces, their lives were forever changed by their experiences.
 However, for many, they returned back home to America, never to speak of those wartime experiences again.

 I am reminded that hundreds of thousands of veterans suffer from combat-related post-traumatic stress (PTS) and its effects.

 Dr. Warren Kinghorn, a staff psychiatrist at Durham Veterans Administration Medical Center, wrote in a recent article, “In 2012, more Army soldiers died by suicide than have died by hostile fire in Afghanistan.”
 An estimated 22 veterans choose to complete suicide every day.